antoniogiacomelli/K0BA_Lil/README.md

 * CMSIS HAL

 The version available here (Lite) uses a single stack pointer.
 Application threads and kernel threads share the same address space, there is no memory virtualization.
-Kernel calls are then simple function calls and context-switch has minimal overhead.
+Kernel calls are then simple function calls and context-switch and thread communication has minimal overhead.
 This is an acceptable and widely used approach for small embedded systems.

 An implementation with lightweight processes is under development.